-The two are similar under the skin—both use the Escort M4 platform—and they have similar performance.
+The S55 and X80 are similar under the skin—both use the Escort M4 platform—and they have similar performance.
 But the X80 has upscale features missing from the S55—Bluetooth, for example.

-There's a slight difference in size.
-With the two sitting next to each other, we found that the S55 footprint is slightly smaller.
-And while both have black cases, the S55's upper housing receives a swath of faux-brushed aluminum with a chromed capital S on the product name.
+The S55's upper housing receives a swath of faux brushed-aluminum with a chromed capital S on the product name.
 The brightwork casts annoying mirror images into the windshield on sunny days.
-Score one for the X80.

-The S55 lacks the X80's audio jack, making it a poor choice for a motorcyclist who wants to listen to a helmet headset or earbuds.
+The S55 lacks the X80's audio jack, making it a poor choice for a motorcyclist who wants to listen through a helmet headset or earbuds.

 Also on the missing list is a USB port.
-This absence may be a deal-breaker for because without USB, a user can't upgrade the unit.
-After shipping and labor charges are tallied, even free firmware to fix bugs or meet next-generation speed-enforcement threats is unlikely be cost-effective.
+This absence may be a deal-breaker for because without USB, the firmware can't be upgraded to meet future threats.